Three Phase Induction Motors

 It is made of cast iron.
 It is used for supporting and protecting the armature core stampings and winding coils end.
 It has different shapes.
 A typical shape is shown in Figure.
 1:

-The core of an induction motor is buildup of silicon steel laminations.
+The core of an induction motor is a buildup of silicon steel laminations.
 The inner part of the core has slots.
-The slots of large motors are open type but in smaller motors the slots are semi-closed.
+The slots of large motors are open type but in smaller motors, the slots are semi-closed.
 See Figure.
 2

-The windings of each phase is made of multi-turn coils and are distributed in several slots per pole.
+The windings of each phase are made of multi-turn coils and are distributed in several slots per pole.
 Three phase supply is given to these windings.

 The rotor also has a core and windings.
 It rotates inside the stator.
-The core of rotor is made of silicon steel laminations.
-It has slots in the outer cylindrical surface.
-Rotors are of two type:
+The core of the rotor is made of silicon steel laminations.
+It has slots on the outer cylindrical surface.
+Rotors are of two types:

 Production Of Rotating Magnetic Field